 10. How do I store leftover salmon bites?

 Refrigerate in an airtight container for up to 2 days.
-Reheat gently in a skillet over medium heat to re-caramelize the glaze.
+Reheat gently in the air fryer at 350°F for 3-4 minutes or in a skillet over medium heat to re-caramelize the glaze.
 They are also delicious cold over grain bowls.

 Ingredients